Everything you need to know about our notary and legal document services

 A common law notary public is a public official designated by law to aid the public in non-contentious matters such as ordinary financial transactions, estates, deeds, powers of attorney, and international and foreign trade.

 A signing agent, sometimes known as a courtesy signer, is a person whose job it is to get a witness to sign a document formally.
-In most countries, the appeared is required to sign in front of a notary public.
+In most countries, the signer is required to sign in front of a notary public.

 • Condo Conversions